A general Bayesian bootstrap for censored data based on the beta-Stacy process: Concluding remarks

 \section{Concluding remarks}

-The beta-Stacy bootstrap is a simple approach to perform Bayesian inference for censored data using a well-defined non-parametric prior.
-Unlike other Bayesian non-parametric methods, it does not require tuning of Markov Chain Monte Carlo steps \citep{Arjas1994, Ishwaran2001}.

-In addition to the ones in Section \ref{sec:boot}, our procedure also generalizes the Bayesian bootstrap for finite populations of \citet{Lo1988} and the P\`olya urn bootstrap of \citet{Muliere1998b}.
-These can easily be obtained from the beta-Stacy bootstrap by assuming that the mean distribution function $F$ has finite support.

-The proposed procedure approximates a beta-Stacy process posterior \citep{Walker1997}.
-The quality of this approximation is controlled by the number $m$ of obtained bootstrap samples (c.f.
-Definition \ref{def:bsb}).
-Our simulations suggest that $m=1,000$ will generally provide a good approximation.
+The beta-Stacy bootstrap is an algorithm to perform Bayesian non-parametric inference with censored data.
+This procedure generates approximate sampler a beta-Stacy process posterior \citep{Walker1997} without the need to tune Markov Chain Monte Carlo methods.
+The quality of the approximation is controlled by the number $m$ of samples from the posterior mean distribution (c.f. step 1 of Algorithm \ref{def:bsb}).
+Our simulations suggest that $m=1,000$ may generally provide a good approximation, independently of the proportion of event times that are affected by censoring.

-Several algorithms based on the simulation of L\'evy processes could be used to sample the beta-Stacy posterior as done in Section \ref{sec:res} (see \citealp{DeBlasi2014} and \citealp[Chapter 13]{Ghosal2017} for an overview).
-In comparison, the beta-Stacy bootstrap is simpler, as it does not require to simulate L\'evy processes.
-Moreover, many of these algorithms can only generate the value $G(x)$ of a beta-Stacy process for $x$ limited to a bounded interval.
-This makes it hard to evaluate certain summary measures (e.g. $\phi(G)=Gh$ for $h$ with infinite support), which instead is not an issue with the beta-Stacy bootstrap.

-In current research, we are studying the use of the beta-Stacy boostrap to implement Bayesian non-parametric regression models for survival and competing risks data \citep{Kim2003, Arfe2018a}.
-We are also working to generalize the beta-Stacy bootstrap for Bayesian non-parametric priors different than the beta-Stacy process.
-Specifically, we are developing a more general Bayesian bootstrap for general neutral-to-the-right prior processes \citep{Doksum1974, James2006}.
+In place of the beta-Stacy process, many other non-parametric prior processes could be used to estimate summaries $\phi(G)$ of the survival distribution function.
+Examples include piece-wise hazard processes \citep{Arjas1994}, the gamma and extended gamma processes \citep{Kalbfleisch1978, Dykstra1981}, P\`olya trees \citep{Mauldin1992, Muliere1997}, mixture models driven by random measures \citep{Kottas2006, RivaPalacio2021}, or Bayesian Additive Regression Trees \citep{Sparapani2016}.
+In comparison to the beta-Stacy process, computations using alternative prior processes may require the use of Markov Chain Monte Carlo samplers due to lack of conjugacy.
+Whether new Bayesian bootstraps could be derived for other conjugate processes (e.g \citealp{Muliere1997}) is a question for future research.

+Inference using the beta-Stacy process $BS(c, F)$ requires specification of both the precision function $c$ and the prior mean distribution function $F$.
+To avoid having to specify these in full, we might instead define $c_\theta$ and/or $F_\theta$ as a function of a scalar or multi-dimensional parameter $\theta$ (e.g. we might take $c(x)=\theta$ for all $x\geq 0$).
+Then, instead of specifying a single value of $\theta$, we could assign it a prior distribution $\pi(\theta)$.
+This approach leads to the specification of a mixture of beta-Stacy processes as the prior distribution for $G$, i.e. $G\sim \int BS(c_\theta, F_\theta)\pi(d\theta)$, in the same approach of \citet{Antoniak1974}.
+In future work, we will evaluate the use of the beta-Stacy bootstrap in Monte Carlo schemes for such mixtures and their generalization for competing risks data \citep{Arfe2018a}.